hpl002/Masters_Implementation/readme.md

 See section 4 in Business process simulation (Tumay, Kerim) for details on what considerations one should take.

 **Side note: full cirle**
 Keen readers might recognize that many of these constructs overlap greatly with constructs from Object Oriented Programming (OOP).
-This overlap is not coincidental, because these constructs originate from Simula, the simulation language written by Kristen Nygaard in the early 1960s.
+This overlap is not coincidental, because these constructs originate from Simula, the simulation language written by Kristen Nygaard and Ole-Johan Dahl in the early 1960s to simulate discrete event systems.